zxgvfx/mcp-atlassian/README.md

 For local development testing:

 1. Use the MCP inspector (see [Debugging](#debugging))
-2. Test with Claude Desktop using the configuration above
+2. Test with Claude Desktop or Cursor IDE using the configuration above

 ## Build